Tara-1022/WE4US/docs/dev/docker-setup.md

 ## Rebuilding and Pushing Docker Images

-If you need to rebuild the frontend image:
+If you need to rebuild the frontend image ([see](https://docs.docker.com/get-started/introduction/build-and-push-first-image/)):

 ```bash
 cd we4us